Hybrid Relightable 3D Gaussian Rendering

 A downloadable project

-Our system converts video into realistic, relightable 3D Gaussian models that can be seamlessly used within the Unity Game Engine.
-Users can place and transform these models alongside Unity-supported objects, enabling intuitive scene authoring.
+Our project solves the challenge of recreating real-world objects in 3D modeling software.
+Our system converts video into realistic, relightable 3D Gaussian models that can be seamlessly integrated within the Unity Game Engine.

 The process begins by breaking down the input video into usable individual frames.
 We reconstruct the 3D objects within the scene using a computer vision algorithm called structure from motion.
 This algorithm finds specific points of interest within each frame, along with the camera’s orientation, to determine their relative position in space, ultimately generating a sparse point cloud representing the scene’s structure.
 This point cloud serves as the starting point for the 3D Gaussian model.
 Each point in the point cloud is replaced with a 3D Gaussian, defined by its position, shape (covariance matrix), transparency (alpha), and view-dependent color (spherical harmonics) parameters.
 Using stochastic gradient descent, the Gaussians are split, cloned, and have their parameters fine-tuned by comparing the rendered model against the original video frames, producing a refined 3D Gaussian model.
 This model can be imported into Unity like any other supported 3D file format.